Adult sports and leagues

 Volleyball is offered on sand during the summer and indoors in fall and winter.
 Co-rec leagues are available, with divisions in each league to allow participants to choose the level of competition that suits them.

-Returning 2014 team registration period is March 16 - April 3.
-New team registration begins April 7.
-Play begins May 27.
-Teams will play a ten-week regular season schedule.
+Returning 2015 team registration period is August 11 - 31.
+New team registration is September 1 - 18.
+Play begins September 30.
+Teams will play a ten-match regular season schedule.

 League designation definitions are listed below: